coreos/ignition/README.md

 # Ignition

 Ignition is the utility used by CoreOS Container Linux to manipulate disks during the initramfs.
-This includes partitioning disks, formatting partitions, writing files (regular files, systemd units, networkd units, etc.), and configuring users.
+This includes partitioning disks, formatting partitions, writing files (regular files, systemd units, etc.), and configuring users.
 On first boot, Ignition reads its configuration from a source of truth (remote URL, network metadata service, hypervisor bridge, etc.) and applies the configuration.

 Ignition has two main development branches: master and spec2x.
 This is the master branch which is for Ignition included in Red Hat CoreOS and Fedora CoreOS.
 For Ignition development for Container Linux see the [spec2x](https://github.com/coreos/ignition/tree/spec2x) branch.